grudsby/grudsby.github.io/_posts/2018-5-23-Training-AlexNet-on-VOC2007-in-PyTorch.md

 pip install cython visdom Pillow Tensorboard
 {% endhighlight %}

+You will need to source the environment again when you restart your AWS instance.

+Make sure to stop your instance when you are finished using it.
+It can cost a dollar or two every hour running!

 ## Implementing Alexnet

 From this point on, it is assumed that you can follow along on, Docker, AWS, or both.
 I would recommend that you develop and test your code in Docker and train in AWS.